Rodney Parade: 1877 Establishment

-The cricket ground, which was on the south side of the stadium, no longer exists, because the new Maindee primary school was built on the site in 1993.
+The cricket ground, which was on the south side of the stadium, was demolished and the new Maindee primary school was built on the site in 1993.
 Newport Cricket Club relocated to the Newport International Sports Village.

+2003 Regional rugby and ground redevelopment

-Following the introduction of regional rugby union teams in Wales, the Newport Gwent Dragons regional team was formed on 1 April 2003 and shared Rodney Parade with Newport RFC from then onwards.
+Following the introduction of regional rugby union teams in Wales, the Newport Gwent Dragons regional team was formed on 1 April 2003 and shared Rodney Parade with Newport RFC.

 On 4 September 2007, it was announced that the Rodney Parade site was due to be redeveloped into a 15,000-capacity stadium by the beginning of the 2010–11 rugby union season.
 The redevelopment was backed by Newport City Council, Newport Unlimited, Newport RFC and Newport Gwent Dragons.
 The application received planning consent on 11 March 2009.
 The plan included construction of covered stands at the north and south ends and the provision of cover on the stretch of the west touchline terrace.
 In August 2010, it was announced that the target finish date for the first phase had been put back to the beginning of the 2011–12 rugby union season with the full redevelopment planned to take several years.
 The new east stand was opened in October 2011, and named the Bisley Stand for sponsorship purposes.

+2012 Newport County relocation

 In May 2012, it was agreed that Newport County football club would move from Newport Stadium and play its home fixtures at Rodney Parade as part of an initial three-year deal, meaning that the stadium would host association football matches on a regular basis for the first time.
 In February 2013, Newport County agreed a further 10-year lease to play at Rodney Parade.

 In April 2013, Newport Athletic Bowls Club relocated from Rodney Parade to Caerleon.

 In the summers of 2013 and 2014, new drainage and irrigation systems were installed under the grass playing surface.
 Despite that, serious drainage problems occurred at the end of 2016.
 Newport County's matches against Barnet on 3 September and Morecambe on 10 December were abandoned at half-time because the pitch was waterlogged and the English Football League stepped in to help identify the problem.